burnedfaceless/TDA-ACM-Relisten-Clone-Project-MarkDown/README.md

 "observes" the variable, and if it changes (i.e., as mentioned earlier, an API call caches a different value to the DB), the DB will update that variable, and inside the observer pattern, your view will update with the latest value without you having to write any additional logic to do that.

+>[!NOTE]
-**Note:** It is not necessary to always have a repository.
+>It is not necessary to always have a repository.
 I'm not the best Android developer; I haven't specialized in anything, but my judgment tells me that
 We should use an actual Repository, and maybe even have a separate repository for each Model, simply for separating "unrelated" objects (i.e. `ArtistsRepository`, `YearsByArtistRepository`, `ShowsByArtistRepository` - I haven't thought this out yet, but I think it's worth discussing)

 [Android Docs - Architecture](https://developer.android.com/topic/architecture)